Vasi-Cordea/CucumberJava/README.md

 8. create a function for each step as per example: public void browser_is_then_opened() {} , name does not have to match the step
 9. create a new directory pages,
 10. creat class page with all the methods used on the page
-11. instantiate methods from page class in the Step definitions page
+11. instantiate methods from page class in the Step definitions page  (POM)
 12. creat a test runner, from where the execution and reports will be configured in runner class , right click and run
 13. cheack report in target/Cucumber/HtmlReports